 Trade receivables due from customers are uncollateralized customer obligations due under normal trade terms requiring payment within 45 days from the invoice date.
 Accounts receivable are stated at the amount billed to the customer, net of discounts and estimated deductions.
 The Company does not have a policy for charging interest on overdue customer account balances.
-The Company provides an allowance for doubtful accounts equal to estimated uncollectible amounts.
-The Company's estimate is based on historical collection experience and a review of the current status of trade accounts receivable.
+The Company provides an allowance for credit losses equal to expected losses.
+The Company's estimate is based on historical collection experience, a review of the current status of trade accounts receivable and known current economic conditions including the current and expected impact of COVID-19.
 Payments of trade receivables are allocated to the specific invoices identified on the customer's remittance advice.